Priyanshi-Rai/Number_playing/README.md

 Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.
 _Very simple steps..._
 1. Fork the Project
-2. Create an issue or make the changes you want
+2. Create an issue to discuss the changes with the team members or seniors and get it assigned
+3. Make the necessary changes in the respective folder or creating your own as per the need
-3. Commit your Changes
+5. Commit your Changes
-4. Open a Pull Request
+6. Open a Pull Request
+ _We will reach to you as soon as possible_

+### Prereqiusites

+To contribute to this project it is recommending to have an understanding of following:

+1.)Javascript

+2.)Git

+3.)HTML

+4.)

 <!-- CONTACT
 ## Contact